 September highlights include the signing of the Panama Canal Treaty and Neutrality Treaty and the first celebration of Labor Day in the United States of America.

 This is a guest post by Camille Tolliver.
 Camille worked with the education team at the Library of Congress as part of the Hispanic Association of Colleges and Universities (HACU) Internship Program.

 Here at the Library, we on the K-12 education team are reflecting on the fact that this blog has reached its three-year anniversary.
 At the same time, we’re looking forward to a busy summer.
-We’re preparing for our summer teacher institutes, as well as developing new teacher resources that will debut this fall.

 In the March/April issue of Social Education, the journal of the National Council for the Social Studies, our “Sources and Strategies” article focused on technologies and ideas related to effective communication.

 In honor of National Poetry Month we decided to introduce you to Peter Armenti of the Digital Reference Team.
 You may have seen some of Peter’s work in the Library of Congress Blog, “From the Catbird Seat” where he highlights poetry resources from the Library’s collections.

 Education Specialists from the Library of Congress are going on the road!

 March highlights include the celebration of St. Patrick’s Day and Alexander Graham Bell’s invention of the telephone.

 The Library of Congress is now accepting applications for all of its summer programs, including a week-long session for K-12 educators on science and one on civil rights.
 Held at the Library of Congress in Washington, DC, these professional development programs provide educators with tools and resources to effectively integrate primary sources into K-12 classroom teaching, emphasizing student engagement, critical thinking, and construction of knowledge.